catherning/food_recipe_gen/README.md

 --forcegen : Force the generation of the vocabulary files, even if they exist in the target folder
 TODO: --forcegen-all : seems redundant with forcegen

-TODO: générer automatiquement la docu comme pour Sicore
+TODO: générer automatiquement la docu

 #### Created files
 - allingrs_count.pkl: Counter of the ingredients of the preprocessed dataset (filtered out the recipes with too few/many ingredients/instructions)